Getting Started

 The short version:

-- start with the implemented learner path
+- start with the learner path

 - follow the guide before opening source books